mamy-CS/llm-d/guides/workload-autoscaling/README.md

 ```

 **Important Notes**:
-- WVA is installed in its own dedicated namespace: `workload-variant-autoscaler-system`
+- WVA is installed in the `llm-d-autoscaler` namespace (same as the base llm-d installation)
 - The release name is `workload-variant-autoscaler`
 - To remove the entire workload-autoscaling stack including WVA, run from `guides/workload-autoscaling/`:
   ```bash